rutgers-lcsr/Accessibility_Scanner/README.md

 ## User Management

 Any user can create an account and request a site.
 They will automatically be assigned to that site as an admin.
-Website Admins will be able to add other users to the website report.
-These users will be able to view reports for that website but will not be able to add other users or modify the site settings.
+Website Admins will be able to add other users to the website report but not to change ratelimits or scan the site.
+Website users will be able to view reports for that website but will not be able to add other users or modify the site settings.
 These users will also be notified when a scan is finished.
 Only global admins can add parent domains and websites as well as manage all users.
 Global admins can change the admin user of a website.

 ## Notes